MichalOpoka/ecfr/cfr/title-25-Indians/chapter-III-National-Indian-Gaming-Commission-Department-Interior/subchapter-D-Human-Services/part-543-Minimum-Internal-Control-Standards-Class-II-Gaming/section-543.10.md

 (3) The replenishment of shill funds must be documented.

-(e) *Standards for reconciliation of card room bank.* Two agents - one of whom must be a supervisory agent - must independently count the table inventory at the opening and closing of the table and record the following information:
+(e) *Standards for reconciliation of card room bank.* Two agents—one of whom must be a supervisory agent—must independently count the main card room bank and table inventory at the end of each shift and record the following information:

 (1) Date;

 (2) Shift;

-(3) Table number;
+(3) Table number (if applicable);

 (4) Amount by denomination;